EDITION 10 about OBOO,

 processing fees) to $157 (whether with or without extra processing fees isn't clear).

-Code is basically the International Building Code with many
+County Building Code is long and complex.
+It's basically the International Building Code with many

 2004; its current version is at